thee-smarty/HydroHitch/README.md

 ## Getting Started

-To run the WaterRaiser app locally, follow these steps:
+To run the Jal Jeevan app locally, follow these steps:

 1. Clone the repository.
 2. Open the project in Android Studio.